 What is Emulsification?

-Emulsification is a cooking term for combining ingredients that do not naturally mix—oil and water, and helping them stay together using an emulsifier.
+Emulsification is a fancy cooking term for combining ingredients that do not naturally mix, such as oil and vinegar, and making them stay together with an emulsifier.

 What is an Emulsifier?

 An emulsifier acts like a bridge between two opposing ingredients, holding them together in a smooth, stable mixture.
 The best emulsifiers contain water and oil-friendly properties to help the ingredients combine.
-The most common emulsifiers are egg yolks, mustard, mayonnaise, soybeans, honey, and xanthan gum.
+The most common emulsifiers include egg yolks, mustard, mayonnaise, soybeans, honey, and xanthan gum.

 How to Create a Stable Emulsification

 If you want to learn how to make homemade vinaigrette, dressing, hollandaise sauce, aioli, or mayonnaise, then learning how to create a stable emulsification is key.
+Plus, it’s easier than you think!

 How to Save a Failed Aioli